lweasel/piquant/docs/assessment.rst

 Error fraction
 ^^^^^^^^^^^^^^

-The percentage of transcripts considered to be "true positives" for which the estimated TPM is greater than 10% higher or lower than the real TPM; when assessing quantification performance, a lower error fraction is considered to be better.
+The fraction of transcripts considered to be "true positives" for which the estimated TPM is greater than 10% higher or lower than the real TPM; when assessing quantification performance, a lower error fraction is considered to be better.

 .. todo:: `Allow <https://github.com/lweasel/piquant/issues/27>`_ the user to change the threshold value of 10%.

 Median percent error
 ^^^^^^^^^^^^^^^^^^^^

 For transcripts considered to be "true positives", the median value of the percentage errors of estimated compared to real TPMs; when assessing quantification performance, a median percent error closer to zero is considered to be better.
-This statistics can also indicate whether a particular quantification tool tends to over- or under-estimate transcript abundances, for transcripts as a whole, or for certain classes of transcript.
+This statistic can also indicate whether a particular quantification tool tends to over- or under-estimate transcript abundances, for transcripts as a whole, or for certain classes of transcript.

 Sensitivity
 ^^^^^^^^^^^